Kubernetes Ingress Support

 Prerequisites

-• Cilium must be configured with the L7 proxy enabled using the --enable-l7-proxy flag (enabled by default).
+• Cilium must be configured with the L7 proxy enabled using l7Proxy=true (enabled by default).

 Installation